gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/additional-info.md

 ## Schema Compatibility

-When querying multiple graphs the schemas of each graph the federated store will attempt to merge them together.
+When querying multiple graphs, the federated store will attempt to merge each graph's schema together.
 This means the schemas will need to be compatible in order to query across them.
-Generally you will need to ensure any shared groups can be merged correctly a few examples of criteria to consider are:
+Generally you will need to ensure any shared groups can be merged correctly, a few examples of criteria to consider are:

 - Any properties in a shared group defined in both schemas need to have the same type and aggregation function.
 - Any visibility properties need to be compatible or they will be removed from the schema.
-- Group with different properties in each schema will be merged so the group has all the properties in the merged schema.
+- Groups with different properties in each schema will be merged so the group has all the properties in the merged schema.
-- Any group by definitions need to be compatible or will be removed.
+- Any groupBy definitions need to be compatible or will be removed.